A Pure Demand Operational Semantics with Applications to Program Analysis: Soundness

-This system is very close to the standard environment/closure system of Section \ref{sec-envt_system}, because the caches indirectly have all of the environment mappings cached in them.
-Concretely, we define a function which will extract variable bindings given the current stack and caches.
+The $\vdashcc$ system is very close to the standard environment/closure system of Section \ref{sec-envt_system}, because the caches indirectly have all of the environment mappings cached in them.
+In particular, we can define a function $\extractenvt$ which will extract an environment of variable-result bindings given the current stack and caches of $\vdashcc$.
 The definition is inductive because function values themselves need to have their closure environments extracted.
 The definition is well-founded based on lexical nesting depth.

 \begin{definition} Inductively define $\extractenvt$ and $\extractcl$ as follows.